sonbyj01/sonbyj01.github.io/_posts/2020-05-24-Automate-web-scrapping-weather.markdown

 ```

 Now I need to actually find the data that I'm looking for in order to pull the correct data value.
 As I said before, the elements I probably should be looking for are
 'span' and 'wu-value wu-value-to'.
-So, I will find all elements that satisfy these two conditions.
-After printing out these found elements, I figured that I only need
-the first element of that array, so that's exactly the data I will take away from this.
+Therefore, I will use the 'find' function to specify which elements/tags/stuff I am looking for.
+I will then print out what is has
+found so I can see if the data I want is part of the results.
+After printing the 'temperature_results', I quickly noticed that the first element of the array contains
+the temperature that I want, so I store the zeroth index into 'temperature'.
+(If you thought it would be 1, this ain't for you because this ain't matlab bud;
+matlab is the wack one for indexing arrays at 1).

 ```python
 temperature_results = soup.find('span', class_="wu-value wu-value-to")
 temperature = str(temperature_results.contents[0])
 ```

-And now I have successfully taken the temperature from Wunderground!
-You can figure out the rest, it's essentially the same process, though you may need to use .contents
+Anddd boom!
+Now I have successfully taken the temperature data from Wunderground!
+Just repeat the same process with the other data that you want to extract.
+However, I
+will make a note that for the other ones, you may need to do '.contents' twice...
+Just sayin' man...

-twice instead of once...
-Also, I highly recommend doing this on some version of Juypter notebook because it was extremely easy for me to run a line or two of code instead of
+And another note, I would highly recommend writing this program using Juypter notebook first because it will enable you to run sections of your code quickly, instead of
-rerunning the program over and over again.
-If you don't have Juypter notebook access from school or whatnot, then you can use [Colab Research from Google].
-I originally wrote
+making new request each time you run the entire program again.
+If you don't have access to Juypter notebook from school or something, I would suggest using [Colab Research
-this program using Colab Research but then moved all my code into regular python because I wanted to run this as a script.
+from Google].
+(Not sponsored by Google, not important enough...)
+I originally wrote this script using Colab Research but then moved all my code into regular python

-Now if you take a look at the scrapper.py program that I wrote, you'll notice a whole bunch of other lines that I wrote that I didn't explain yet.
-Well just deal with it and
-figure it out on your own, I'm sure you got this;)
+because I wanted to run this as a executable script (as you can see with my SHEBANG at the top).

+Now there are a bunch of other lines of code that I included in my scrapper.py program and those are mostly for me and my purposes, but I'm sure you can figure out what I'm
+doing anyways:)

 ```python
 try: